JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2019.md

 `com.intellij.ui.layout.Cell.invoke$default(Cell, JComponent, CCFlags[], int, GrowPolicy, String, int, Object)` method parameter type changed
 : Signature of this function has been seriously changed without possibility to keep the old function.
 Change invocations and overriding of that function according to new parameters and recompile the code.

+`com.intellij.ui.layout.Row.label$default(Row, String, int, UIUtil.ComponentStyle, UIUtil.FontColor, boolean, int, Object)` method removed
+: This method has been pulled up to the base class `Cell`; since it has default parameters, it's a binary breaking change in Kotlin.
+Recompile your code to pick up the new signature.

 `com.yourkit` package removed
 : YourKit library has been extracted into the separate plugin which is not bundled in all IDEs by default.
 YourKit library is a library for profiling IDE, and its util classes shouldn't be used for general purpose.
 Instead of `com.yourkit.util.Strings` please use  `org.apache.commons.lang.StringUtils`.
 Instead of `com.yourkit.util.ArrayUtil` please use `org.apache.commons.lang.ArrayUtils`